nfdi4cat/pid4cat-model/docs/overview.md

      suffix   ns-suffix
 ```

-As branding label we use `4cat` as already done for the dataverse data repository.
+As a branding label we use `4cat` as already done for the dataverse data repository.
 Next comes an identifier `ns-suffix` for the namespace of sub-authorities associated with the PID-subspace followed by the ID-suffix part.
 Regarding uniqueness, it is important to note that only the combination of ns-suffix and id-suffix must be unique.
-Due to this all sub-NAAs are independent in the IDs they generate.
+Due to this all SNAAs are independent in the IDs they generate.
 The same id-suffix may be present in different sub namespaces.
 The different parts are separated by the ASCII character "/".

 Rules for the `<ns-suffix>`:

-- For identifying the sub-authority IDs without meaning should be used.
+- To identify the sub-authority, opaque (meaningless) IDs should be used.
   It is suggested to keep the sub-authority identifier short (3 chars)
   and use only the crockford-32 alphabet.
 This gives 32**3 = 32768 combinations.
 - Sub-namespaces have to be requested at HLRS.
-- The ns-suffixes are generated randomly and should have no meaning (for example they should not match abbreviations of institutions). [ref.]
+- The ns-suffixes are generated randomly and should have no meaning (for example they should not match abbreviations of institutions). [ref.?
+TODO]

 Rules for the `<id-suffix>`:

-- The local-ID is managed by the NAA for the sub-namespace.
+- The local-IDs are managed by the responsible SNAA.
-  It may contain letters [A-Za-z], numbers [0-9] and symbols [./] as part if the identifier.
+  It may contain letters [A-Za-z], numbers [0-9] and symbols [./] as part of the identifier.
 - Dashes in this part are ignored.
 - If an optional checksum is included, it must be calculated including the `<ns-suffix>` and ignoring dashes.

 Suggested checksum calculations:

 - **The ISO 7064 Mod 97, 10 algorithm.** It evaluates the whole identifier as an integer which is valid if the number modulo 97 is 1.
   It has two check digits and is easy to compute.
-It is for example used by ROR and DataCite.
+  It is for example used by [ROR](https://ror.org/) and [DataCite](https://datacite.org/).
 - **The ISO 7064 Mod 37, 36 algorithm.** It uses one alphanumeric check digit and the identifier itself may also be alphanumeric (digit or char).
   Hence, it is well suited to detect error in alphanumeric identification numbers.
   This algorithm is for example used by the [Global Release Identifier](https://en.wikipedia.org/wiki/Global_Release_Identifier).

 Implementation of these algorithms are available in many languages (for example in [python-stdnum](https://arthurdejong.org/python-stdnum/doc/1.20/stdnum.iso7064)).

-Open question:
+Open question: TODO!

 - Should the ID-suffix be stored as case sensitive string?
 While this would not be required for numeric, hex or base32 encoded IDs, case sensitivity would be essential to support also base64 encoded ID-suffixes.
   - Proposal (David): design & program for case-sensitive IDs.
 My reasoning is that we should not artificially add a significant constraint that will be impossible to remove later.
 Case-insensitivity may be specified by individual SNAA for their sub-namespaces but should not be enforced for all created identifiers.

 ## Use case: PIDs for samples, devices etc.